5 STEPS TO GET BACK IN THE “ROUTINE”

 Nobody said it was going to be easy returning to “how it used to be.”
 We’re all going to want to smash that snooze button, skip workouts, and dodge obligations.
 This is totally normal, but not sustainable.

 Instead, take it one day at a time, using simple rewards as encouragement for getting it done.
-A healthy dessert, like Clean Eatz Buckeyes or a half cup of Clean Crunch, go a long way toward motivating!
+A healthy dessert, like Clean Eatz Buckeyes or a half cup of Clean Crunch, goes a long way toward motivating!
 Whatever you choose as a pat on the back, remember, it doesn’t have to be fancy – just compelling.
 This includes:

 - A nice Friday night dinner after a consistent week